This is the 1st Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 The first step is to take the darker shade of flower paste and make a center for the rose.
-If you intend to make more than one rose, it’s advisable to make all your centers at the same time, so they are all the same size.
+If you intend to make more than one rose, it’s advisable to make all your centers simultaneously, so they are all the same size.

 Take a small piece of paste and roll it into a pea-sized ball.
-If you want to make more than one rose, then to ensure all the centers are the same start off by making all the balls the same size, so if you want a dozen roses, then make a dozen centers.
+If you want to make more than one rose, ensure all the centers are the same.
+Start by making all the balls the same size, so if you want a dozen roses, make a dozen centers.
 Refer to Video at 01.27

-Anything you make that you are not going to use immediately has to go under the cling film/plastic wrap.
+Anything you make that you will not use immediately has to go under the cling film/plastic wrap.

-I’m going to use one of the balls of paste to make a center, so the others go under the cling film/plastic wrap, making sure I wrap them tightly so they don’t dry.
+I’m going to use one of the paste balls to make a center, so the others go under the cling film/plastic wrap, making sure I wrap them tightly so they don’t dry.

-You can use egg white, but make sure that it’s beaten very well, and it’s not stringy.
+You can use egg white, but make sure that it’s beaten very well and not stringy.
 Egg white will last for a few days if it’s in a screw-top jar and placed in the fridge when not in use.

 Refer to Video at 3:20

-I then make a hook on the wire, the opposite end to the cone, so I can hang it up to dry.
+I then make a hook on the wire, the opposite end to the cone, to hang it up to dry.
 Refer to Video at 03:44

 I’ve used a rack that came with my microwave oven, but you can use any suitable hanger or buy one purposely made from a cake materials supplier.
 Refer to Video at 03:53